komalali/gbd_obesity_viz/README.md

 #### Obesity Visualization

-Description: A demonstration of the change in prevalence of obesity from 1990 and 2013 globally.
+Description: A visualization to explore the change in prevalence of obesity between 1990 and 2013.

 Creator: Komal Ali